lsst-dm/dmtn-156/index.rst

     some additional logic will need to be implemented.
 Number of queries will grow depending on the granularity of the namespace "partitioning".

-LAtter option is probably the one that allows precise control over which data can be retired to slow storage without impacting performance.
-Few initial tests in this study were done with temporal partitioning but most remaining tests used separate client-controlled tables for namespaces.
+Latter option is probably the one that allows precise control over which data can be retired to slow storage without impacting performance.
+Few initial tests in this study were done with temporal partitioning but most remaining tests used separate client-controlled tables for namespaces with one-month granularity of the namespaces.

 Test with Cassandra on PDAC
 ===========================

-Below is a description of many tests performed with Cassandra cluster running on three PDAC nodes.
+Below is a description of multiple tests performed with Cassandra cluster running on three PDAC nodes.
 Tests were done with different setup and configuration, not all results of these tests are meaningful of comparable to other results due to differences or configuration mistakes that were a part of learning process.
 Cassandra configuration is quite complicated and need a deep understanding of internal architecture, so trial and error is an essential part of the process.
 There is a lot of details about the tests in corresponding JIRA tickets, links to the ticket are included below.